 Before we began testing toaster ovens we had many lengthy discussions about what would be the best food products to use.
-After considering our own experiences using a variety of kitchen appliances, scouring user reviews, and asking anybody who would lend an ear, we believe we came up with a list of testing foods that covers the full gambit of things users want to make in a toaster oven.
+After considering our own experiences using a variety of kitchen appliances, scouring user reviews, and asking anybody who would lend an ear, we believe we came up with a list of testing foods that covers the full gamut of things users want to make in a toaster oven.

 We broke our testing down into four main metrics.
 Three of them, toasting performance, baking performance, and frozen food preparation performance, focus on cooking quality.
 The final metric, ease of use, considers how simple each model is to use and whether or not they have the propensity to induce hunger-driven temper tantrums.